The Swan at Fittleworth review: The 500-year-old inn that’s as popular now as when Turner stayed

 The Swan at a glance

 Breakfast was a continental spread of smoked salmon, honey-roast ham, eggs and warm bread, alongside cooked options, from a proper full English, to buttered kippers with lemon.
-It’s all best enjoyed in the new garden, designed by Elizabeth Tyler — where boules courts and fruit trees meet to create a slice of the Mediterranean in rural Sussex.
+It’s all best enjoyed in the new garden, created in consultation with Elizabeth Tyler — where boules courts and fruit trees meet to create a slice of the Mediterranean in rural Sussex.
 On a sunny day it’s easy to linger, though a walk will help work up an appetite for the garden lunch menu of wood-fired pizzas, antipasti and, to finish, soft-serve with a Flake.

 The historic inn is, perhaps most importantly, dog-friendly and perfectly placed for exploring West Sussex.
 Seasonal highlights include polo at Cowdray, Goodwood’s festival season and the region’s vineyards, now destinations in their own right; while year-round treasures include Turner’s paintings at Petworth House.
 The neighbouring town of the same name is brimming with antiques and bookshops.
 Jewellery lovers should make a beeline for Barbara Tipple; fashion hunters will unearth vintage Chanel and McQueen at L’Éternel Dress Agency.